-- This course is run in conjunction with the UFV Trades and Tech campus. - Students will be required to complete level A and B here at Sardis Secondary in the first semester, and level C-F at UFV in the second semester. - Attendance and punctuality are required; only serious students should apply.
-Once completed, this training provides excellent job opportunities. - Students receive a certificate of completion from UFV and, if they pass the ITA exam at the end of the course, they will receive a level 1 apprenticeship credit from the ITA.
+- This course is run in conjunction with the UFV Trades and Tech campus. - Students must sign up for two blocks (12A & 12B) in first semester. - Graduation requirements should be fulfilled (math & eng credits) before semester 2. - Students will be required to complete level A and B here at Sardis Secondary in the first semester, and level C-F at UFV in the second semester of their Grade 12 year. - Attendance and punctuality are required; only serious students should apply.
+Once completed, this training provides excellent job opportunities. - Students receive a certificate of completion from UFV and, if they pass the ITA exam at the end of the course, they will receive a level 1 apprenticeship credit from the ITA. - Speak with Mr. Goodman to register